cooper-org/cooper/docs/source/faq.md

     What if my problem has a lot of constraints?
   </summary>
   <div style="margin-left: 20px;">
-    If your problem involves a large number of constraints, you can utilize <b>IndexedMultipliers</b> or <b>ImplicitMultipliers</b>.
-This approach allows you to model the multipliers with fewer parameters, making the problem more manageable and efficient to solve.
+    If your problem involves a large number of constraints, you can use <a href="https://cooper.readthedocs.io/en/latest/multipliers.html#indexed-multipliers">IndexedMultipliers</a> or <a href="https://cooper.readthedocs.io/en/latest/multipliers.html#implicit-multipliers">ImplicitMultipliers</a>.
+The former allows for efficient indexing of the multiplier object, while the latter avoids explicitly storing them by considering a parametric representation instead.
   </div>
 </details>